Azure/iotedge-lorawan-starterkit/README.md

 - Max 51 bytes downstream payload, longer will be cut.
 It supports multiple messages with the fpending flag
 - IoT Edge must have internet connectivity, it can work for limited time offline if the device has previously transmitted an upstream message.
 - The [network server Azure IoT Edge module](/LoRaEngine/modules/LoRaWanNetworkSrvModule) and the [Facade function](/LoRaEngine/LoraKeysManagerFacade) have an API dependency on each other. its generally recommended for the deployments on the same source level.

-- We generally recommend as read the [Azure IoT Edge trouble shooting guide](https://docs.microsoft.com/en-us/azure/iot-edge/troubleshoot)
+- In addition we generally recommend as read the [Azure IoT Edge trouble shooting guide](https://docs.microsoft.com/en-us/azure/iot-edge/troubleshoot)
-  This project is aimed at providing an easy way to connect LoRa sensors/gateways to the Azure Cloud.

 ## Tested Gateway HW